 The Royals are Cat and the Queen’s band.
-The Royals are: Dave Love on drums, Brent Maidens on bass, Tal Davidson on guitar and Quinn Hoodless on saxophone.
-She began working with outside musicians after a few years of solo gigs.
+The Royals have been Dave Love on drums, Brent Maidens on bass, Tal Davidson on guitar and Quinn Hoodless on saxophone.
+In the Spring, Cat welcomed Graham Mackey as drummer She began working with outside musicians after a few years of solo gigs.
 Since the development of Loba Loca her band has branded themselves as The Royals.
 She works with wizard recording engineer and producer Alex Gamble on the regular.
 He mixed and produced LP Loba Loca in 2017 and newest LP Heart For A Ride in 2019.

 Cat is very involved and active in the Toronto Indie Theatre Scene.
 In July 2019, she performed her original theatre rockshow PUMP at Theatre Passe Muraille in Toronto’s Fringe Festival.
 It was met with rave reviews (Four Stars, NOW Magazine).
 In August, 2018, Cat created LOVE IN SPACE! – an immersive theatre rock show theatricalizing the release of her first full album, Loba Loca.
 It was performed off the grid, late at night, at an underground theatre in Parkdale, Toronto.
 It was a hit and very well attended.
 Her signature brand of musical storytelling fused theatre, rock show, and dance party.

-Cat and the Queen with The Royals will be releasing a new single called, “Death Of A Real Love”.
-Yum yum yum yum.
-Just in time for the Holiday Season.
+Cat and the Queen with The Royals released single called, “Death Of A Real Love” in fall of 2019.